CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### 9_VIPERxLIMMA_analysis.R

 Loading regulons from ARACNe's output and performing VIPER analysis (limma was used to get the differentially expressed genes signatures).

-### TCGAbiolinks.R

-Download expression and mutation data from TCGAbiolinks.

 ### ARACNe